dimitri-nicolo/calico/v2.2/usage/troubleshooting/faq.md

 Yes!
 The Kubernetes [`NetworkPolicy`](https://kubernetes.io/docs/concepts/services-networking/network-policies/) API added support for egress policies in v1.8.
-You can also use `calicoctl` to configure egress policy to prevent Kubernetes pods from initiating outgoing connections based on the full set of supported {{site.prodname}} policy primitives including labels, Kubernetes namespaces, CIDRs, and ports.
+You can also use `calicoctl` to configure egress policy to prevent Kubernetes pods from initiating outgoing connections based on the full set of supported {{site.tseeprodname}} policy primitives including labels, Kubernetes namespaces, CIDRs, and ports.

-## I've heard {{site.prodname}} uses proxy ARP, doesn't proxy ARP cause a lot of problems?
+## I've heard {{site.tseeprodname}} uses proxy ARP, doesn't proxy ARP cause a lot of problems?

-It can, but not in the way that {{site.prodname}} uses it.
+It can, but not in the way that {{site.tseeprodname}} uses it.

-In container deployments, {{site.prodname}} only uses proxy ARP for resolving the 169.254.1.1 address.
+In container deployments, {{site.tseeprodname}} only uses proxy ARP for resolving the 169.254.1.1 address.
 The routing table inside the container ensures that all traffic goes via the 169.254.1.1 gateway so that is the only IP that will be ARPed by the container.

-## "Is {{site.prodname}} compliant with PCI/DSS requirements?"
+## "Is {{site.tseeprodname}} compliant with PCI/DSS requirements?"

 PCI certification applies to the whole end-to-end system, of which
-{{site.prodname}} would be a part.
-We understand that most current solutions use VLANs, but after studying the PCI requirements documents, we believe that {{site.prodname}} does meet those requirements and that nothing in the documents *mandates* the use of VLANs.
+{{site.tseeprodname}} would be a part.
+We understand that most current solutions use VLANs, but after studying the PCI requirements documents, we believe that {{site.tseeprodname}} does meet those requirements and that nothing in the documents *mandates* the use of VLANs.

 ## How do I enable IPIP and NAT Outgoing on an IP Pool?